 1 Attach the antenna or antennas.
-For more information, see "External Antenna Placement Guidelines" later in this chapter.
+For more information, see "External Antenna Placement Guidelines" on page 54.

-Note: If the WA21 has an 802.11a full range radio, you must use the antennas that are already attached to the antenna connectors.
+Note: If the WA21 has an 802.11a full-range radio, you must use the antennas that are already attached to the antenna connectors.

 - 2 Mount the WA21.
 For help see the MobileLAN access WA21 Quick Start Guide and the instructions that shipped with the bracket kit. - 3 Connect the WA21 to your wired LAN (unless you are using it as a WAP).
-For help, see "Connecting the WA21 to Your Wired LAN" in the next section. - 4 Connect the WA21 to power.
-For help, see "Connecting the WA21 to Power" later in this chapter.
+For help, see "Connecting the WA21 to Your Wired LAN" on page 45. - 4 Connect the WA21 to power.
+For help, see "Connecting the WA21 to Power" on page 45.